OurFoodApp/charter/README.md

 ### The situation as of Monday April 27th, 2020

+Today, the company Foodora [announced](https://www.cbc.ca/news/business/foodora-canada-closing-may-1.5546642) they will be shutting down due to the workers attempting to unionize.
+This is a classic behaviour of companies forced into a corner by successful worker action.
+Delivery workers are left wondering what to do.

-**Food delivery applications** represent a large and increasing share of the methods people use to access food, whether it be applications like Instacart or Foodora.
+Food delivery applications represent a large and increasing share of the methods people use to access food, whether it be applications like Instacart or Foodora.

-The **very profitable companies** which dominate this space have spent a relatively small amount of money to develop a mobile application, a backend, and the basic infrastructure needed to run a business (accounting, operations, etc.), and the rest - as they say - is history.
+The *very profitable companies* which dominate this space have spent a relatively small amount of money to develop a mobile application, a backend, and the basic infrastructure needed to run a business (accounting, operations, etc.), and the rest - as they say - is history.

-By offering this service successfully and at scale, these companies have signed up a **huge number of workers**, a huge number of restaurants, and deliver orders to thousands of people every day.
+By offering this service successfully and at scale, these companies have signed up a *huge number of workers*, a huge number of restaurants, and deliver orders to thousands of people every day.

 These companies position themselves as relative monopolies, parasitizing the flow of money between workers, consumers, and restaurants, and deliberately attempt to keep all of these parties in the dark when it comes to the fact that it could be done differently.